 “Queensland has always been home to a significant proportion of Australia’s veteran community, something that this data confirms.
 With the 2021 Census insights, we can much more clearly understand where exactly these veterans are located, which will allow us to deliver the right services in the right areas,” he said.

 Historically, up to 2016, data on veterans’ locations was only recorded at a national level if ADF personnel registered a claim with the Department of Veteran Affairs.
 Veterans were then required to update their address if they relocated, which made it challenging for Ex-Service Organisations (ESOs) to maintain up-to-date records.

-“It will also enable us to deploy adequate resources to assist our 230 RSL Sub Branches in local areas.
+“The new insights will help us continually refine our service delivery model to better meet veteran needs, particularly in regional areas and those areas that are heavily populated by veterans.
+It will also enable us to deploy adequate resources to assist our 230 RSL Sub Branches in local areas.

 “With our unique combination of clarity on where veterans live and what they need, RSL Queensland can continue to provide wellbeing and critical support to returned service men and women and their families,” Mr Skoda said.

 RSL Queensland has spent more than 100 years working to build and foster a community where veterans can find connection, support and understanding.
 RSL Queensland’s mission is to provide veteran support while evolving to meet the needs of our ever-changing community.

 - More than half a million Australians (581,139) have served, or are currently serving, in the ADF.